ethanstrominger/SimpleCarJava/tests.md

 Maintain a list of cars and their ID, make, model, and color.

 TO DO:
+- Figure out how Ethan can right-click remotely
 - Test 3: I can get a list of cars that match a certain criteria.
      - NEXT: need to clean up testGetRedCar method
 - Test 4: I can delete a car by ID.